RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 Loading all the data in rough form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your next task is to start to construct

 One more thing to note.
 You might assume that the country names will all
 be consistent from field to field but that probably isn’t the case.
 What